acejump/AceJump/README.md

 AceJump is inspired by prior work, but adds several improvements, including:

-* **Target mode**: Jump and select an entire word at the destination in one rapid motion.
+* **Target mode**: Jump and select an full word in one rapid motion.
-* **Real-time** search: Type any string in the editor, and AceJump highlight and tag matches as you type.
+* **Real-time** search: Type any string in the editor, and AceJump will highlight and tag matches as you type.
-* **Full text** search: If a string is not visible on screen, AceJump will scroll to the next occurrence.
+* **Full text** search: If a string is not visible on the screen, AceJump will scroll to the next occurrence.
 * **Smart tag** rendering: Tags will occupy nearby whitespace if available, rather than block text.
 * **Keyboard-friendly tags**: AceJump tries to minimize finger travel distance on QWERTY keyboards.